yamag104/TwitterFamous/README.md

 `pip install geopy`

 # ver 2.0 - What's new
-Version 2 comes with the geolocation feature where it helps you make twitter famous not only globally but LOCALLY!
-(IMPORTANT) Separated config file lets anyone who uses this application to easily edit their account info so that they don't need to look at the source code!
+Version 2 comes with the geolocation feature where it helps you make twitter famous not only globally but LOCALLY! (being famous locally is *IMPORTANT*) Separated config file lets anyone who uses this application to easily edit their account info so that they don't need to look at the source code!
 - Follow people near you
 - Favorite tweets near you
 - separated config.txt file containing twitter developer tokens